melezhik/jam/README.md

 Smart [pinto](https://github.com/thaljef/Pinto) glue.

 Pjam is glue between [pinto](http://search.cpan.org/perldoc?Pinto) and your [scm](https://en.wikipedia.org/wiki/Revision_control).
 In other words pjam is a wrapper around pinto client to create distribution archive of [perl](http://www.perl.org/) applications from source code using pinto.

-## client and server
+# client and server
 Pjam consists of two parts:
-- pjam client allowing you to create distribution archive from source code using pinto
+- pjam client to create distribution archives from source code using pinto.
-- subversion client (`svn` command has to be valid )
 - [pjam server](https://github.com/melezhik/jam/wiki/Introduction-to-pjam-server) - is the web interface to pjam client, allowing you to take some actions remotely.
 It provides limited pjam client api.

-The explanation below is about pjam client, for pjam server information see [wiki pages](https://github.com/melezhik/jam/wiki/Introduction-to-pjam-server).
+See [wiki pages](https://github.com/melezhik/jam/wiki/Introduction-to-pjam-server) for full details.

-# prerequisites
+# prerequisites and conventions
-- pinto client should be installed and pjam should run on the same environment as pinto does.
+- pinto client; `pinto` command should be in PATH.
-- PINTO_REPOSITORY_ROOT  should be set ( see the example of usage further ).
+- subversion client; `svn` command should be in PATH.
+- source codes must be strored under subversion SCM.
+- every source code should have Build.PL.
+-
+I'd like to ablish some of these in the feature and add support for me SCMs.
+Right now it *just fits my requirements*, but contribution is welcome.

 # installation

     gem install pjam

-# conventions and limitations
-- sources should be stored in subversion SCM - I'd like to abolish this eventually, to support none SCM sources and may be to support other SCMs.

-# example of usage
+# Pjam client.
+Example of usage

 Full explanation can be found in [wiki pages](https://github.com/melezhik/jam/wiki/Introduction-to-pjam).
 This is brief introduction.